Do Go On - 425 - The WWI Christmas Truce

 I think he probably now checks that before.

-He's like, I didn't used to think I needed to check that
+I didn't used to think I needed to check that before doing TV.

-I'm surprised.
-He was once invited on Heihei Saturday, and it was way too late for this, like, incredibly awful thing.
+And it was way too late for this, like, incredibly awful.

 Like 2010 or something.